 Nevertheless, I’m here to help provide you with top tips and advice to get scouted, so let’s get down to the nitty and gritty stuff, shall we?

 How To Attract A Football Scout?

-This is maybe one of the most difficult parts of getting scouted as it purely relies on you performing week in and week out to exceptional standards so that you’re creating a big enough buzz that people are talking about you on a regular basis.
+This is maybe one of the most difficult parts of getting scouted.
+It purely relies on you performing week in and week out to exceptional standards so that you’re creating a big enough buzz that people are talking about you regularly.

 A Word About Attributes

-Usually, scouts will have a set criterion provided by their represented club to analyse the performance and potential of players they are sent to look out for.
-Most of these criteria will be a blueprint to the most ideal attributes for that individual which will depend on an array of things such as the following:
+Usually, scouts will have a set criterion provided by their represented club to analyze the performance and potential of players they are sent to look out for.
+Most of these criteria will be a blueprint to the most ideal attributes for that individual, which will depend on an array of things such as the following: